tgc-bot/FourAcesContracts/Membership.md

         determined by the M.O.A.
 Inspector; or granted for other behaviour worthy of an award.

-    60. Awards may have certain benefits, for example (but not necessarily):
+    60. Awards MAY have certain benefits, for example (but not necessarily):

         16. Presence: one free daily lottery entrance